Classical analogue of quantum superdense coding and communication advantage of a single quantum system: Classical correlated strategy for

+At this point it is important to see that a $\mathbb{H}^{n}[1/(n-1)]$ game can not be won with a qubit communication alone, whenever $n\ge5$.
+This establishes the `order of merit' Q$\prec_{inst}$C+SR as listed in Table \ref{table5}.

-{\bf ACKNOWLEDGMENTS:} RKP acknowledges support from the CSIR project 09/997(0079)/2020-EMR-I. MA and MB acknowledge support through the research grant of INSPIRE Faculty fellowship from the Department of Science and Technology, Government of India.
-MB acknowledges funding from the National Mission in Interdisciplinary Cyber-Physical systems from the Department of Science and Technology through the I-HUB Quantum Technology Foundation (Grant no: I-HUB/PDF/2021-22/008) and the start-up research grant from SERB, Department of Science and Technology (Grant no: SRG/2021/000267).
+{\bf ACKNOWLEDGMENTS:} SGN acknowledges support from the CSIR project-\\ 09/0575(15951)/2022-EMR-I. EPL acknowledges support from the FWO through the BeQuNet SBO project S008323N.
+TG is supported by the Hong Kong Research Grant Council through Grants No. 17307719 and 17307520 and though the Senior Research Fellowship Scheme SRFS2021- 7S02, by the Croucher Foundation, and by the John Templeton Foundation through Grant No. 62312, The Quantum Information Structure of Space-time (qiss.fr).
+MA and MB acknowledge funding from the National Mission in Interdisciplinary Cyber-Physical systems from the Department of Science and Technology through the I-HUB Quantum Technology Foundation (Grant no: I-HUB/PDF/2021-22/008).
+MB acknowledges support through the research grant of INSPIRE Faculty fellowship from the Department of Science and Technology, Government of India, and the start-up research grant from SERB, Department of Science and Technology (Grant no: SRG/2021/000267).